aplsimple/playtkl/README.md

 It begins with comments about the start / end of recording.

-At need, any lines can commented out, e.g. last ones that close the application as shown above.
+At need, any lines can be commented out, e.g. last ones that close the application as shown above.

 # Macros